-The trial at Royal Women's Hospital on endometriosis continued slowly.

-The paper describing our cervical cancer trials at the RWH some years ago was accepted by the British Journal of Obstetrics and Gynaecology recently, so its publication is imminent.
-This could be a useful stimulus to reinvigorate interest in this application.
+The trial at Royal Women's Hospital (RWH) on endometriosis continued but again support from Optiscan has been very limited.
+A paper describing our cervical cancer trials at the RWH was accepted by the British Journal of Obstetrics and Gynaecology recently, and its publication is imminent.
+This could be a useful stimulus to commercial interest in this application.